-Aggressive Representation for Your New Jersey Divorce
+New Jersey Divorce Attorneys

+Nobody plans to need a divorce attorney.
 Going through a divorce can be as financially draining as emotionally taxing.
 When the end of a marriage is combined with the loss of child custody, an order to pay child support and alimony, and property loss, an individual is often left feeling rejected, angry, and unsure of the next chapter in life.

 Filing for Divorce in New Jersey

 The discovery process may include interrogatories (questions answered on paper), depositions (questions answered orally while under oath at risk of perjury), and the exchange of relevant documentation.
-Relevant documentation is exchanged through a Notice to Produce and may include: bank statements, titles to real and personal property, retirement account statements, credit card bills, and the like.
-Parties may also find it necessary to work with financial experts, such as real estate or pension appraisers, or forensic accountants, to determine the value of assets such as property, businesses, retirement plans, cash flow and the marital lifestyle.
+Relevant documentation is exchanged through a Notice to Produce and may include bank statements, titles to real and personal property, retirement account statements, credit card bills, and the like.
+Parties may also find it necessary to work with financial experts, such as real estate or pension appraisers, or forensic accountants, to determine the value of assets such as property, businesses, retirement plans, cash flow, and the marital lifestyle.

 If custody is an issue in the divorce, the parties will be required to attend parent education classes and custody/parenting time mediation at the Courthouse.
 If custody remains in dispute, the parties may retain a joint or independent mental health professional to perform an evaluation and render a report recommending the parenting arrangement that is in the best interests of the children.

-Court appearances may include Case Management Conferences (“CMC”), where the Family Part Judge assigned to your case will establish the issues in dispute, set deadlines for discovery and make certain that the case is moving toward a settlement or, alternatively, trial.
+Court appearances made with your attorney may include Case Management Conferences (“CMC”), where the Family Part Judge assigned to your case will establish the issues in dispute, set deadlines for discovery, and make certain that the case is moving toward a settlement or, alternatively, trial.
 Family Law Matters that do not settle after the first CMC will eventually go before an Early Settlement Panel (“ESP”), comprised of one or two neutral attorneys who are well versed in Family Law, and who will provide the parties with a recommendation for settlement.
 The recommendation is confidential and non-binding to the parties.
 The parties may elect or be ordered to attend economic mediation with a retired judge or licensed attorney.
 Mediation is also confidential and non-binding on the parties.
 In the event that financial or custodial issues arise that require the Trial Court’s immediate attention, counsel for the parties may file an application with the Court for relief pending the outcome of a trial.
 This application is called a Notice of Motion.
 If the issues may pose irreparable harm, the application may be filed on an emergent basis as an Order to Show Cause.

-Mediation and Arbitration
+Divorce Mediation and Arbitration